Skills-oriented training opportunities at the CBU

 The core components of our skills-oriented training programme are:

-Introduction to Matlab and Scientific Computing: An introduction to Matlab, Linux, and the CBU computing system, including theory and hands-on practice.
+Introduction to Scientific Computing and Good Research Practice: An introduction to Best Practice in Scientific Computing, Linux, command line interfaces, the CBU computing system, and principles of reproducible science.
+This includes theory and hands-on practice.

 Introduction to Neuroimaging Methods: Lectures and hands-on workshops on central aspects of (f)MRI and EEG/MEG analysis, from data acquisition over pre-processing to statistics.
+Software will be based on Python and Matlab.
 This also includes a lecture on brain stimulation techniques.

 Statistical Methods for Cognitive Psychologists: Lectures on theory and applications of statistical methods in cognitive science aimed at new PhD students.